HJebbour/HP-ProDesk-400-G1-Hackintosh-every-macOS/README.md

 | i386 | com.apple.driver.EFIRuntime    | 8.0.0     | 9.99.99   | Disable   |

 #### Force
-Force loading `IONetworkingFamily.kext` to allow Ethernet to work on OS X Yosemite 10.10 and earlier.
+Force loading `IONetworkingFamily.kext` to allow Ethernet to run on OS X Yosemite 10.10 and earlier.

 | Arch | BundlePath                                        | Identifier                         | ExecutablePath                    | PlistPath           | MinKernel | MaxKernel |
 | ---- | ------------------------------------------------- | ---------------------------------- | --------------------------------- | ------------------- | --------- | --------- |
 | Any  | System/Library/Extensions/IONetworkingFamily.kext | com.apple.iokit.IONetworkingFamily | Contents/MacOS/IONetworkingFamily | Contents/Info.plist | 8.0.0     | 14.99.99  |

 #### Patch
-`DummyPowerManagement` is required for Mac OS X Snow Leopard 10.6.6 and earlier (10.6.7 and 10.6.8 doesn't need this patch) in order to avoid kernel panic.
-Instead of enabling it in `Emulate`, an equivalent patch is applied so we can only target 10.6.6 and earlier.
+`DummyPowerManagement` is required for Mac OS X Snow Leopard 10.6.6 and earlier (10.6.7 and 10.6.8 do not need this patch) to avoid kernel panic.
+Instead of enabling it in `Emulate`, an equivalent patch is applied to target only 10.6.6 and earlier.

 | Arch | Identifier                                    | Base                                                 | Replace       | MinKernel | MaxKernel | Count |
 | ---- | --------------------------------------------- | ---------------------------------------------------- | ------------- | --------- | --------- | ----- |
 | Any  | com.apple.driver.AppleIntelCPUPowerManagement | __ZN28AppleIntelCPUPowerManagement5startEP9IOService | B8010000 00C3 | 8.0.0     | 10.6.99   | 1     |

 #### Emulate
-Haswell is unsupported in Mac OS X Lion 10.7 and Mac OS X Snow Leopard 10.6, we need to spoof Nehalem (`0x0106A2`) CPUID.
+Haswell is not supported in Mac OS X Lion 10.7 and Mac OS X Snow Leopard 10.6, we need to spoof Nehalem (`0x0106A2`) CPUID.
 Interestingly, using Nehalem's CPUID instead of Ivy Bridge or Sandy Bridge avoids the need for `DummyPowerManagement`.
-CPUID spoofing is not needed in Mac OS X Tiger 10.4 and Leopard 10.5.
+CPUID spoofing is not required in Mac OS X Tiger 10.4 and Leopard 10.5.

 - Cpuid1Data: `A2060100 00000000 00000000 00000000`